huggingface/blog/synthetic-data-save-costs.md

 1. You could fine-tune your own model.
 This requires writing annotation instructions, creating an annotation interface, recruiting (crowd) workers, introducing quality assurance measures to handle low-quality data, fine-tuning a model on this data, and deploying it.

 2. Or you could send your data with instructions to an LLM API.
-You skip fine-tuning and deployment entirely, and you reduce the data creation process to writing instructions (a prompt) and sending them to an “LLM annotator” behind an API.
+You skip fine-tuning and deployment entirely, and you reduce the data analysis process to writing instructions (prompts), which you send to an “LLM annotator” behind an API.
+In this case, the LLM API is your final inference solution and you use the LLM's outputs directly for your analysis.

 Although Option 2 is more expensive at inference time and requires you to send sensitive data to a third party, it is significantly easier to set up than Option 1 and, therefore, used by many developers.